mattischrome/console-blog/content/posts/some-more-thoughts-on-civ-7/index.md

 ---
-title: "Some more thoughts on Civ 7"
-category: "Civ"
+category: Civ
-tags: [Twenty Five, Civ, Civ 7, Computer Games]
-date: "2025-06-03"
+date: '2025-06-03'
+tags:
+- Twenty Five
+- Civ
+- Civ 7
+- Computer Games
-description: "Some more thoughts on Civ 7 after a few more months of play, tweaks, and patches."
+title: Some more thoughts on Civ 7
 ---
 It's been about 5 months now since the release of Civilisation VII and it's starting to become a playable game.
 This is partly due to me getting used to it and partly the effect of quality of life patches and additional features.

 <!--more-->